ossobv/vim-rst-tables/tutorial.rst

   | Repeatable  | It can be repeated.              |
   +-------------+----------------------------------+

-Then, set your cursor inside the table again, and type :kbd:`,,f` to reformat the table.
+Then, set your cursor inside the table again, and type :kbd:`\\f` to reformat the table.